 - Heritability doesn’t tell us anything about the average level of intelligence.
 Intelligence can be 50% heritable in a group where the average IQ is 85, 100, or 115, or an other number

 - ‘Heritable’ doesn’t mean the same thing as ‘hereditary’.
-These words are often confused: a ‘hereditary’ trait is simply anything that’s passed on from parents to offspring, whereas ‘heritability’ is about the genetic variation in that trait.
+‘Hereditary’ indicates the trait is passed on from parents to offspring, whereas ‘heritability’ measures of the variation of the trait that exists in the population.

 Flynn Effect (p 94-99).
 IQs have been increasing about 3 points every decade since IQ testing began.

 - Ritchie mentions the interesting hypothesis that the cause may be cultural – we think more abstractly than our ancestors, not faster.
 Speculatively, we relate knowledge to how it is taught, not how it is experienced.

 - For example, a hundred years ago the answer of what do dogs and horses have in common was they are both are used to hunt (a relationship a person has seen).
 Now the answer is more likely they are both are mammals (a taught distinction).